Smooth asymptotics for collapsing Calabi-Yau metrics: H older norms and interpolation inequalities

-and expand this (recalling that the $\de_{\ti{z}}$ operator only acts on the Christoffel symbols $\Gamma^{\ti{z}}$).
-The fact that the derivatives go only up to $j-2$ is because the error term has to contain at least one $\de_{\ti{z}}$, and hence also at least one $\Gamma^{\ti{z}}$ (otherwise there is nothing for the $\de_{\ti{z}}$ to differentiate), which generates an $\mathbf{A}$, and the number of remaining derivatives is then $j-2$.
+expand this (recalling that $\de_{\ti{z}}$ only acts on the Christoffel symbols $\Gamma^{\ti{z}}(z,y)$), and finally evaluate at $\ti{z}=z$.
+The fact that the derivatives go only up to $j-2$ is because the error term has to contain at least one $\de_{\ti{z}}$, and thus also at least one $\Gamma^{\ti{z}}(z,y)$ (otherwise there is nothing for the $\de_{\ti{z}}$ to differentiate), which generates an $\mathbf{A}$, and the number of remaining derivatives is then at most $j-2$. \end{proof}

-In all later applications the schematic formula \eqref{domineddio} will suffice, without the need to make the error term on the RHS more explicit.
-In particular, \eqref{domineddio} shows that we can think of $\D^j\tau$ as a way of packaging together $\nabla^{z,j}\tau$ with lower derivatives of $\tau$ (of order up to $j-2$) contracted with some fixed background tensors.
+In all applications the schematic formula \eqref{domineddio} will suffice without any need to make the error term on the RHS more explicit. \eqref{domineddio} shows that we can think of $\D^j\tau$ as a way of packaging together $\nabla^{z,j}\tau$ with lower derivatives of $\tau$ (of order up to $j-2$) contracted with some fixed background tensors.